How to copy a table from PDF to Excel: 8 methods explained

 4. Set your document language

-5. Adjust the 'Save As XLSX Settings' based on your preference — you can choose to have the entire document in one worksheet or have new worksheets for each table/page and decide how numeric data should be detected
+5. Adjust the 'Save As XLSX Settings' based on your preference — choose to have the entire document in one worksheet or have new worksheets for each table/page and decide how numeric data should be detected

 6. Select the destination where you want to save the file, whether it's on your desktop, Adobe Cloud, or other cloud storage services